Vitaliy-1/JATS2LaTeX/README.md

 JATS2LaTeX accepts JATS XML as input and produces document in LaTeX format and also a bibtex file for bibliography.

 ## How to use?
-1. Downlaod the latest release: https://github.com/Vitaliy-1/JATS2LaTeX/releases
+1. Download the latest release: https://github.com/Vitaliy-1/JATS2LaTeX/releases
 2. Run as java jar executable file.
 For example, if jar and article file are both lie in D:\latex, just type from Windows cmd (win + r -> cmd): `D:` -> `cd latex` -> `java -jar latex.jar article.xml article.tex article.bib`, where latex.jar is a path to the jar file, article.xml - input JATS XML file and article.tex and bib - output latex files.

+## Note
+Do not download from the code from master branch.
+We use it for our journal purpose and it transforms JATS documents into LaTeX with GOST standard.
+Also it requires additional argument.

 ## Examples
 Examples can be seen in the examples folder.
 Also all pdf on this [site](https://e-medjournal.com) are made with JATS2LaTeX